 Students who are survivors of assault or harassment, including incidents that are sexual in nature, have the availability of several resources both on and off-campus, including 24/7 access to a Daemen Administrator On-Call (AOC) who is trained to specifically address these matters.
 Information will be provided as needed on resources for mental health counseling, medical services (including information on sexually transmitted infections and forensic examinations), legal services and any other pertinent campus or community resources.
 Student Affairs can work with survivors to implement persona non grata or no contact orders, manage residence hall and/or class conflicts, and similar measures as needed.

-The College has partnered with Reach Out Editions to provide an app available for iPhone and Android users.
-Reach Out allows users to anonymously explore College policies, College and local support services, local medical services, reporting options and other important information that a survivor, respondent, or family member may need.
+The University has partnered with Reach Out Editions to provide an app available for iPhone and Android users.
+Reach Out allows users to anonymously explore University policies, University and local support services, local medical services, reporting options and other important information that a survivor, respondent, or family member may need.

 Additionally, an Advocate from Crisis Services of Buffalo coordinates regular campus training and education, including bystander intervention for student leaders, as well as providing support in the event a student is sexually assaulted.
 Students can also contact any of the offices or agencies below for additional support and assistance.